EliasBermudez13/BaSP-A2022-Etapa-1/README.md

 Working with flexbox to make the phone and tablet aplication.
 ## Week 05
 Fixing things on flexbox last week feedback, and made exercises with Javascript.
+## Week 06
+We work on validations of the inputs in the Sign-up and Log-in forms.
+Maded with Javascript.
 ## Authors
 - Elias Bermudez.